indigo-dc/alien4cloud-deep/README.md

 java -jar jacoco/lib/jacococli.jar report target/coverage-reports/jacoco-deep.exec --classfiles target/classes/ --html plugin-html-coverage-report/
 ```

+We require a minimum of 70% overall coverage by unit tests.
+When the plugin is built, Maven checks if the minimum threshold has been achieved or exceeded.
+If it hasn't, then the whole process has failed.

 ### Style

-The A4C orchestrator plugin's Java code must respect the Google Java formatting style.
-We use checkstyle with Maven as a plugin.
-This way we can be assured that the committed code respects the required formatting.
-Furthermore, the building process fails when warnings are encountered.
+The A4C orchestrator plugin's Java code must respect the Google Java formatting style, on [Github](https://github.com/google/google-java-format).

+We use checkstyle with Maven, as a plugin.
+This way we can rest assured that the committed code, that passes the continuous integration testing, respects the required formatting.
+The building process fails when warnings are encountered.
+We use the [oficial checkstyle repository](https://github.com/checkstyle/checkstyle) to obtain a stable version of _com.puppycrawl.tools.checkstyle_ dependency of the _org.apache.maven.plugins.maven-checkstyle-plugin_ plugin.
+The checkstyle team includes a formatter ready to be used that respects Google's rules.

 ## Known Issues